Floer theory and flips: Treed pseudoholomorphic disks

-\begin{definition} {\rm (Perturbed holomorphic treed disks)} Given perturbation datum $P_\Gamma$, a holomorphic treed disk in $X$ with boundary in $L$ consists of a treed disk $C = S \cup T$ and a continuous map $u = (u_S,u_T): C \to X$ such that the following holds: Let $T = T_{\white} \cup T_{\black}$ be the splitting into boundary and interior parts as in \eqref{boundint}. \begin{enumerate} \item {\rm (Boundary condition)} The Lagrangian boundary condition holds $u ( \partial S \cup T_{\white}) \subset L$. \item {\rm (Surface equation)} On the surface part $S$ of $C$ the map $u$ is $J$-holomorphic for the given domain-dependent almost complex structure: if $j$ denotes the complex structure on $S$ then
+\begin{definition} {\rm (Perturbed pseudoholomorphic treed disks)} Given a perturbation datum $P_\Gamma$ for weighted treed disks of type $\Gamma$, a pseudoholomorphic treed disk in $X$ with boundary in $L$ of type $\Gamma$ consists of a treed disk $C = S \cup T$ of type $\Gamma$ and a continuous map $u = (u_S,u_T): C \to X$ such that the following holds: Let $T = T_{\white} \cup T_{\black}$ be the splitting into boundary and interior parts as in \eqref{boundint}. \begin{enumerate} \item {\rm (Lagrangian boundary condition)} On the boundary $u ( \partial S \cup T_{\white}) \subset L$. \item {\rm (Surface equation)} On the surface part $S$ of $C$ the map $u$ is $J_\Gamma$-holomorphic for the given domain-dependent almost complex structure: if $j$ denotes the complex structure on $S$ then

-\item {\rm (Boundary tree equation)} On the boundary tree part $T_{\white}s \subset C$ the map $u$ is a collection of gradient trajectories:
+\item {\rm (Boundary tree equation)} On the boundary tree part $T_{\white} \subset C$ the map $u$ is a collection of gradient trajectories:

 where $s$ is a coordinate on the segment so that the segment has the given length.
-Thus for each edge $e \in \Edge_{-}(\Gamma)$ the length of the trajectory is given by the length $u |_{e \subset T}$ is equal to $\ell(e)$. \item {\rm (Interior tree part)} On the interior tree part $T_{\black} \subset T$ the map $u$ is constant. \end{enumerate} \end{definition}
+Thus for each edge $e \in \Edge_{-}(\Gamma)$ the length of the trajectory is given by the length $u |_{e \subset T}$ is equal to $\ell(e)$. \item {\rm (Interior tree condition)} On the interior tree $T_{\black} \subset T$ the map $u$ is constant. \end{enumerate} \end{definition}

-The last condition means that the interior parts of the tree are essentially irrelevant from our point of view.
-However, from a conceptual viewpoint if one is going to replace boundary markings with edges then one should also replace interior markings with edges; this conceptual point will become important in the proof of homotopy invariance.
-The stability condition for weighted treed disks is the following.
+The (Interior tree condition) means that the interior parts $T_{\black}$ of the tree $T$ are essentially irrelevant from our point of view.
+However, from a conceptual viewpoint if one is going to replace boundary markings with edges then one should also replace interior markings with leaves; this conceptual point will become important in the proof of homotopy invariance in Chapter \ref{hinv}.

+A compact Hausdorff moduli space of treed disks is obtained by requiring an energy bound and the following stability condition.
+The moduli space that we define will, however, not be smooth; we will achieve smoothness for a perturbation of these moduli spaces later using Cieliebak-Mohnke perturbations.
+By a {\em node} of a treed disk $C = S \cup T$ we mean an intersection point $S_{v'} \cap S_{v''}$ of two components $S_{v'}, S_{v''}$ of the surface part $S$ or the intersection $e \cap S_v$ of an edge $e \subset T$ with a surface component $S_v \subset S$.

-\begin{definition} A weighted treed disk $u: C \to X$ with interior nodes $(z_1,\ldots,z_k)$ and boundary nodes $w_1,\ldots, w_m$ is {\em stable} if \begin{enumerate} \item each disk component on which $u$ is constant has at least three special boundary points or one boundary node and one interior special point
+\begin{definition} A pseudoholomorphic weighted treed disk $u: C \to X$ with interior nodes $z_1,\ldots,z_k$ and boundary nodes $w_1,\ldots, w_m$ is {\em stable} if \begin{enumerate} \item each disk component on which $u$ is constant has at least three boundary nodes or one boundary node and one interior node: